nickvpn/java-chess-engine/README.md

 - **Player vs AI**
 - **AI vs AI**

-The engine includes a simple yet effective AI using the Minimax algorithm with a fixed depth search of 4.
 You can explore the project and the codebase in the `src/` folder.

 ## Features